Isaac-Ayanda/DevOps-Darey.io-pbl-project3/project3.md

 5. Send a DELETE request by passing the data id value with the url.
 ![Send DELETE request](./images/send-delete-request.jpg)

-Fifth Step: FontEnd Creation - creating a user interface for a Web client (browser) to interact with the application via API.
+Sixth Step: FontEnd Creation - creating a user interface for a Web client (browser) to interact with the application via API.
 1. Run - create-react-app client command  to start with the creation of the frontend for the To-do app.
 This creates REACT code in the clients folder.
 ![Creating REACT App](./images/creatn-react-app.jpg)